jundalisay/superblist/content/en/research/indian/gospel/chapter-52b.md

 'Narendra is crying.'
 "When I saw the Master he said to me: 'Now you have known.
 But I am going to keep the key with me.'

 "I said to him, 'What is it that happened to me?'

 "Turning to the devotees, he said: 'He will not keep his body if he knows who he is.
 But I have put a veil over his eyes.'

 "One day he said to me, 'You can see Krishna in your heart if you want.'
 I replied, 'I don't believe in Krishna or any such nonsense!'
 (Both M. and Narendra laugh.)
 Narendra's foreknowledge of things

 "I have noticed a peculiar thing.
 Some men, objects, or places make me feel as if I had seen them before, in a previous birth.
 They appear familiar to me.
 One day I went to Sarat's house in Calcutta, on Amherst Street.
 Immediately I said to Sarat: 'This house seems familiar to me.
 It seems to me that I have known the rooms, the passages, and the rest of the house for many, many days.

 "I used to follow my own whims in everything I did.
 The Master never interfered.
 You know that I became a member of the Sadharan Brahmo Samaj."

 M: "Yes, I know that."

 NARENDRA: "The Master knew that women attended the meetings of the Brahmo Samaj.

 A man cannot meditate with women sitting in front of him; therefore he criticized the meditation of the Brahmo Samaj.
 But he didn't object to my going there.
 But one day he said to me, 'Don't tell Rākhāl about your being a member of the Brahmo Samaj, or he too will feel like becoming one.'"M: "You have greater strength of mind.
 That is why the Master didn't prevent your going to the Samaj."

 NARENDRA: "I have attained my present state of mind as a result of much suffering and pain.
 You have not passed through any such suffering.
 I now realize that without trials and tribulations one cannot resign oneself to God and depend on Him absolutely.

-Narendra's ego
+## Narendra's ego

 "Well, X- is so modest and humble!
 He is totally self-effacing.
 Can you tell me how I can develop humility?"

 M: "Speaking about your ego, the Master said, 'Whose ego is it?'"

 NARENDRA: "What did he mean?"

 M: "A friend one day said to Rādhika: 'You are egotistic.
 That is why you insulted Krishna.'
 Whereupon another friend said to the first: 'Yes, Rādhika is egotistic, no doubt.

 But whose ego is it?'
 What she meant was that Radha was egotistic because she regarded Krishna as her Lord.
 It was Krishna Himself who kept that ego in Radha.

 "What the Master meant was that it is God alone who has kept this ego in you, so that He may accomplish many things through you.

 NARENDRA: "But my ego loudly proclaims to all that I have no suffering."

 M. (smiling): "You may loudly proclaim it, if that be your sweet will."

 The conversation turned to other devotees.

 NARENDRA: "The Master said about Vijay Goswami, 'He is knocking at the door.' "

 M: "That is to say, he has not yet entered the room.
 At Syampukur Vijay said to the Master, 'I saw you at Dāccā in this tangible form, in this very body.'
 You were there too."

 NARENDRA: "Devendra Babu and Ram Babu want to renounce the World.
 They are trying hard.
-Ram Babu told me privately that he would give up the world after two years."
+Ram Babu told me privately that he would give up the world after 2 years."

 M: "After two years?
 After making provision for his children?"

 NARENDRA: "Besides, he will rent his present house and buy a small house.
 Other relatives will arrange his daughter's marriage."